 Herbs are some of the most rewarding plants you can grow.
 They’re often easy to care for, they can be kept in a container, they smell amazing, and they’re always on hand for cooking.
 One especially popular herb is oregano.
 Golden oregano is a common and worthwhile variety.
 Keep reading to learn more about growing golden oregano herbs and caring for golden oregano plants.

 Golden oregano plants (Origanum vulgare ‘Aureum’) get their name from their yellow to golden foliage that is the brightest and truest yellow in full sun and cooler weather.
 In the summer, the yellow leaves are covered in delicate pink and purple flowers.

 Is golden oregano edible?
 It sure is!
 Golden oregano is very fragrant and has the classic oregano smell and taste that is in such demand in cooking.

 Growing Golden Oregano Plants

 The plants need full sun, but they will grow in virtually any type of soil.
 They prefer moderate watering and can withstand drying.
 They are hardy in USDA zones 4 through 9 and will stay evergreen in the warmer zones.
-While less prone to spread than other oregano varieties, they are still vigorous plants that can grow to 3 feet in height and spread to 12 feet in width.
+While less prone to spread than other oregano varieties, they are still vigorous plants that can grow to 3 inches (7.5 cm.) in height and spread to 12 inches (30 cm.) in width.

 Golden oregano plants can be trimmed at any time for cooking, but it’s useful to cut them back drastically in early summer to keep them low to the ground and contained.
 Dry and store your early summer clippings to have homegrown oregano on hand all year long.